NWEA Measures of Academic Progress (MAP)

 The ACT line of tests is designed to measure whether students are on track for college readiness.
 The tests assess Reading, Math, English, and Science.
 The ACT+Writing also includes a writing component.
 CPA students take the ACT+Writing in 11th grade.
-In both cases, testing takes place in the spring during the school day.
+Testing takes place in the spring during the school day.
 11th grade students are able to participate in the ACT+Writing during the school day for no cost and are able to use the score they receive for college applications.
 Students receive results from the ACT organization 6-8 weeks after testing.
 The ACT tests are timed.
 The total testing time for the ACT+Writing is 3 hours and 35 minutes.

 Participation in Assessments

 Community of Peace Academy is committed to the ongoing assessment of student performance on district, state and national measures in order to provide parents the information they need to make informed decisions about the education of their children, and to provide staff the data they require to make informed instructional decisions.

 Under federal law, parents and guardians have the right to opt their child out of standardized testing.
 The Minnesota Department of Education (MDE) has published a Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing which provides information to help parents/guardians make informed decisions about Minnesota State Assessments.

 If a parent or guardian wishes to speak with a school representative about their child’s participation in standardized testing, they may contact their child’s classroom teacher, an administrator, or the District Assessment Coordinator.

 If a parent or guardian wishes to opt their child our of standardized testing, the form at the back of the Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing must be completed and submitted to the District Assessment Coordinator.

 The contact information for the District Assessment Coordinator is as follows: